ramalho/kaminpy/python/ch0-Arithmetic/v2/README.md

 # Arithmetic expression interpreter -- v2

-This version only operators with different arities.
+This version supports operators and functions with different arities.
 For example:

 ```
+> (/ 10 2)
+5
 > (abs -3)
 3
 > (odd 5)